Peter Lax

-Peter David Lax (born Lax Péter Dávid; 1 May 1926) is a Hungarian-born American mathematician and Abel Prize laureate working in the areas of pure and applied mathematics.
+Peter David Lax (1 May 1926 – 16 May 2025) was a Hungarian-born American mathematician and Abel Prize laureate working in the areas of pure and applied mathematics.

-Lax has made important contributions to integrable systems, fluid dynamics and shock waves, solitonic physics, hyperbolic conservation laws, and mathematical and scientific computing, among other fields.
+Lax made important contributions to integrable systems, fluid dynamics and shock waves, solitonic physics, hyperbolic conservation laws, and mathematical and scientific computing, among other fields.
 In a 1958 paper Lax stated a conjecture about matrix representations for third order hyperbolic polynomials which remained unproven for over four decades.
 Interest in the "Lax conjecture" grew as mathematicians working in several different areas recognized the importance of its implications in their field, until it was finally proven to be true in 2003.

-Life and education
+Early life and education

-Lax was born in Budapest, Hungary to a Jewish family.
-Lax began displaying an interest in mathematics at age twelve, and soon his parents hired Rózsa Péter as a tutor for him.
+Lax was born on 1 May 1926 in Budapest, Hungary, to a Jewish family.
+He began displaying an interest in mathematics at age twelve, and soon his parents hired Rózsa Péter as a tutor for him.
 His parents Klara Kornfield and Henry Lax were both physicians and his uncle Albert Kornfeld (also known as Albert Korodi) was a mathematician, as well as a friend of Leó Szilárd.
 The family left Hungary on 15 November 1941, and traveled via Lisbon to the United States.

 As a high school student at Stuyvesant High School, Lax took no math classes but did compete on the school math team.
 During this time, he met with John von Neumann, Richard Courant, and Paul Erdős, who introduced him to Albert Einstein.
 As he was still 17 when he finished high school, he could avoid military service, and was able to study for three semesters at New York University.
 He attended a complex analysis class in the role of a student, but ended up taking over as instructor.
 He met his future wife, Anneli Cahn (married to her first husband at that time) in this class.

 Before being able to complete his studies, Lax was drafted into the U.S. Army.
 After basic training, the Army sent him to Texas A&M University for more studies.
 He was then sent to Oak Ridge National Laboratory, and soon afterwards to the Manhattan Project at Los Alamos, New Mexico.
 At Los Alamos, he began working as a calculator operator, but eventually moved on to higher-level mathematics.

-After the war ended, he remained with the Army at Los Alamos for another year, while taking courses at the University of New Mexico, then studied at Stanford University for a semester with Gábor Szegő and George Pólya.
+After the war ended, Lax remained with the Army at Los Alamos for another year, while taking courses at the University of New Mexico, then studied at Stanford University for a semester with Gábor Szegő and George Pólya.
 Lax returned to NYU for the 1946–1947 academic year, and by pooling credits from the four universities at which he had studied, he graduated that year.
 He stayed at NYU for his graduate studies, marrying Anneli in 1948 and earning a PhD in 1949 under the supervision of Kurt O. Friedrichs.